sindresorhus/electron-context-menu/readme.md

 Show the system `Services` submenu when right-clicking text on macOS.

-Note: Due to [a bug in the Electron implementation](https://github.com/electron/electron/issues/18476), this menu is not identical to the "Services" submenu in the context menus of native apps.
-Instead, it looks the same as the "Services" menu in the main App Menu.
+Note: Due to [a bug in the Electron implementation](https://github.com/electron/electron/issues/18476), this menu is not identical to the “Services” submenu in the context menus of native apps.
+Instead, it looks the same as the “Services” menu in the main App Menu.
 For this reason, it is currently disabled by default.

 #### labels